Share

 Such as the option of

-meeting new people from other states and countries, the possibility of personal
+meeting new people from other states and countries and the possibility of personal

-outside the states in friendlier climates with manageable costs always say how
+the States in friendlier climates with manageable costs always say how

-they feel a burden has been lifted off their backs and how, if they had known
+they feel a burden has been lifted off their backs.
+Many state that if they had known

 how pleasant it was to live elsewhere, they would have made the change sooner.